slmov215/professional-readme-generator/README.md

   ## Installation

+  This application requires the user to download node.js v16+ and inquire v8.2.4

-  To install, run the command :
+  To install inquire, run the command in the terminal :

   ```
-  npm i
+  npm i inquirer@8.2.4
   ```
-  This application requires the user to have node.js v16+ and inquire v8.2.4

   ## Usage